ionq/blqs/blqs/docs/concepts.md

 # Concepts

-Here we explain some of the main concepts in blqs.
+Here we explain some main concepts in blqs.

 The main goal of blqs is to allow one to write Python code, and for this code to be capture into an object which one can then process to get meaning (semantics) to this code.
 Before jumping into this it is interesting to examine ways to do this without using blqs.
 Two of the patterns that you might encounter to achieve this are builders and containers.
-For example in a builder pattern you might doing something like
+For example in a builder pattern you might do something like
 ```python
 my_program = MyBuilder().statement1().statement2().build()
 ```